All senses will be engaged on this active exploration of the natural and cultural treasures of Vietnam.

-This traditionally rigged Asian sailing vessel offers the highest standards for services and amenities on Ha Long Bay.
-This junk has 12 cabins, stylishly decorated with an antique Asian motif.
+This traditionally rigged Asian sailing vessel offers the highest standard of service and amenities on Ha Long Bay.
+This junk has 24 cabins, stylishly decorated with an antique Asian motif.
 There is also a restaurant, lounge, and sundeck offering uninterrupted views of the bay.

 On Condé Nast Traveler’s prestigious 2010 "Gold List" as one of the best hotels in Vietnam.

-This French-colonial style building has stood proudly in the heart of Hanoi since 1901.
+This colonial-style building has stood proudly in the heart of Hanoi since 1901.
 The hotel has a rich history and lovely rooms, a recently built spa, and swimming pool.

 Vietnam Tour Itinerary

 We then continue to Hoi An, a picturesque town along the Thu Bon River.
 This exceptionally well-preserved example of a Southeast Asian trading port, dating from the 15th century, was declared a UNESCO World Heritage Site in 1999.
 Upon our arrival, we will enjoy some regional specialties for lunch.

 This afternoon, we have the unique opportunity to visit the art studio of a local Vietnamese painter, Sinh Trong.
 Sinh grew up in an orphanage in Hoi An, and through the Lifestart Foundation (an organization supporting disadvantaged youth through skills and employment training) he was able to become a successful artist.
 Over Vietnamese tea, we learn more about the Lifestart Foundation, and may have the chance to make a miniature Hoi An lantern, under the instruction of workshop staff.
 You will see these lanterns at night glimmering along the Tu Bon River.

 Optional Cycling - 1-2 hours